-Criteria Nominal GDP Real GDP Definition year market prices GDP measured at constant base-year price (A base year is a reference year used as a benchmark for measuring changes in economic variables such as prices, wages, production, and income.)
-Calculation ' (Price of base year x Quantity) of all goods and services produced Effects of Inflation Reflects the effects of inflation on the economy's output Adjusts for the affects of inflation providing a moral Accuracy ı More accurate measure of economic growth and well-being, as it adjusts for the effects of inflation
+- 1 Criteria Nominal GDP Real GDP Definition GDP measured at current year GDP measured at constant base-year price (A base market prices year is a reference year used as a benchmark for measuring changes in economic variables such as prices, wages, production, and income.)
+Calculation (Price x Quantity) of all goods (Price of base year x Quantity) of all goods and and services produced services produced Effects of Reflects the effects of inflation Adjusts for the effects of inflation, providing a more Inflation on the economy's output accurate picture of the economy's growth Accuracy Less accurate measure of More accurate measure of economic growth and well- economic growth and well- being, as it adjusts for the effects of inflation being, as it does not adjust for inflation

-For example, if the base year is 2010, and the quantity of a good produced in 2023 is 100 units, with a price of Rs 2 per unit, the nominal GDP contribution of that good in 2023 would be Rs 200.
-However, if the price of that good was Re 1 per unit in 2010, the real GDP contribution of that good in 2023 would be Re 100, reflecting the effects of inflation.
+For example, if the base year is 2010, and the quantity of a good produced in 2024 is 100 units, with a price of Rs 2 per unit, the nominal GDP contribution of that good in 2024 would be Rs 200.
+However, if the price of that good was Re 1 per unit in 2010, the real GDP contribution of that good in 2024 would be Re 100, reflecting the effects of inflation.